msherwood21/raytrace/design.md

   - Render thread to create the image
   - `command` module is entry point for control thread.
   - `render` module is entry point for render thread.
 Private interface.
+  - Use Rust channels to communicate.
+Channel to start / stop rendering.
+    Channel to output image data.